-However I had days where I felt so tired, it felt like I slept through a workout.
+However I had days when I felt so tired, it felt like I slept through a workout.

 Taking a Nap

-Naps a sign you are not getting enough rest.
+Naps are a sign you are not getting enough rest.

 The fact that I’m taking them shouldn’t that tell me I’m over-training?

 To improve or succeed you have to give it 100%.

 The sign I knew I was over-training, I cheated by doing the low impact exercises.

 Recovery is important.
 Yes, I have been allowing recovery weeks, but at the same time I know I have given my body the adequate rest it needs and deserves.